 - Whether you’re an organ donor or not

-- HR can conveniently capture applicant information and populate their databases to save for existing or future openings
+- HR can capture applicant information easily and populate their databases to save for existing or future openings.

 Import Business Cards

-It’s an age-old business tradition, to exchange business cards.
-But, people no longer catalog business cards.
-Computers long-ago allowed people to input a person’s business card information into their contact software.
-Today, it’s even easier than that.
-OCR software lets you snap a picture to automatically populate the business card software into your contact database.
+The exchange of business cards is a long-standing business tradition.
+However, people no longer catalogue business cards.
+OCR software lets you snap a picture to automatically populate business card information into your contact database.

 Widely Used in Banking

-Today’s banking apps let you snap a picture and OCR commonly turns the check’s content into data.
-This allows auto-population of the deposit amount, date, payee, etc. into the bank’s database for prompt processing.
-Today’s ATMs also do the same thing.
+Today’s banking apps allow you to snap a picture of a check, and OCR typically converts the check’s content into data.
+This auto-population of deposit amount, date, payee, etc. into the bank’s database enables prompt processing.
+ATMs today also utilize the same functionality.

-There are many industries that continue to heavily rely on paperwork and healthcare is one of them.
-But, as more healthcare organizations continue to adopt the electronic healthcare record (EHR), OCR will play a critical role.
-There are:
+Many industries continue to heavily rely on paperwork, with healthcare being one of them.
+As more healthcare organizations adopt the electronic health record (EHR), OCR plays a critical role.
+It deals with: